edilsobai/NASA/README.md

 This command will build the client application and start the server in production mode.
 It prepares the project for deployment to a production environment.

+> npm run deploy-cluster

+This command combines the build command for the client application and the cluster command for starting the server in a clustered mode.
+It prepares the project for deployment to a production environment.

 ## Testing
 To run tests for the server and client applications, you can use the following command: